top of page

 Check our website for hours

-They are a small winery specializing in Italian Grapes varieties.
+They are a small winery specializing in Italian grape varieties.
 Located on the Heights of Hood River, their grapes grow on southeast slopes at the foot of Mount Hood, reminiscent of Piedmont, Italy.
 Here they grow the Barbera, Dolcetto, Pinot Grigio, and Pinot Noir with passion.
-The wines here have won numerous awards and here is a link if you want to see all of the awards.
+The wines here have won numerous awards, and here is a link to view the awards.

-They are also kid and pet friendly.
-You have to try the Nebbiolo because it is awesome!!
+They are also kid- and pet-friendly.
+You have to try the Nebbiolo because it is incredible!!

 541-386-1800